msfassarella/ex-zephyr-gpiote-ppi-timercounter/README.rst

 while a led is toggled.
 To increment the counter we use the sw1 button event.
 To clear the counter we use the sw0 button event.
+Please take attention on file Kconfig and prj.conf

 Requirements
 ************